Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

-System displays error messagePassword is not changed
+System displays error message
+Password is not changed

 ------------------------------------------------------------------------